embrace-vim/vim-webopen/README.rst

     call embrace#vim_web_hatch#create_maps()

-See `Command Configuration`_ below for details on how to choose what commands to enable, and what key sequences to use to map them.
+See `Command Configuration`_ below for details on how to choose which commands to enable, and how to specify which key sequences to use.

 Default Commands
 ================